backyardbiomech/qtiConverter/README.md

 MC
 image: imageFileName.jpg
  1\.
-Some question text here
+Some question text here.
+This is a multiple choice question with an image.
 *A. correct answer text.
 B. incorrect answer text.
 C. correct answer text.